Scheduling & Rollouts

 How do rollouts actually work?

-The rollout of the targeting rule is deterministic based on an algorithm leveraging the User, Feature and Target IDs.
-This effectively means that a user will be guaranteed to receive a feature at a specific percentage point for that targeting rule.
-If the rollout is higher than that percentage point, the user will recieve the feature, and if the rollout is lower than that percentage point, then the user will not receive the feature.
+The rollout of the Targeting Rule is deterministic based on an algorithm leveraging the User, Feature and Targeting Rule IDs.
+This effectively means that a user will be guaranteed to receive a Feature at a specific percentage point for a given Targeting Rule.
+If the rollout is higher than that percentage point, the user will receive the Feature, and if the rollout is lower than that percentage point, then the user will not receive the Feature.
 It doesn't matter how often the rollout changes.
-This logic applies to all users and where each user's "percentage point" is randomly distributed.
+This logic applies to all users, and where each user's "percentage point" is randomly distributed.

 Will a user receive a Feature right away once they qualify for the rollout?